fanningert/kirbycms-extension-image/README.md

 * {kirby-install}/site/tags/image.php
 * {kirby-install}/site/plugins/image_helper.php

+## Documentation

+Look at the GitHub Wiki.

 ## ToDos

 * Add water stamp support (`kirby.extension.imageext.watermark`) or you can use the overlay filter (`overlay`) to overlay the image with a other image
 * Add ImageMagick support
 * Reactivate the support for the simple gallery tag
+* Upscale support
+* Reactivate the support for caption field as image title
+* Default profile parameter `kirby.extension.imageext.default_profile`
 * Documentation, Wiki ...

 ## Changes